 - Fatal accidents

-There are many more accidents than these few suggestions, and at Accident Advice Helpline we deal with them all, as long as they fit the rules for making a claim.
+There are many more accidents than these few suggestions and not all of the happen at work.
+At Accident Advice Helpline we deal with them all, as long as they fit the rules for making a claim.

 Making a successful Hawarden accident at work claim

-All personal injury claims have to sit the same set of rules, apart from a few exceptions where the time limits can alter, but generally to comply:
+All personal injury claims have to fit the same set of rules, apart from a few exceptions where the time limits can alter, but generally to comply:

 - The accident must have been the fault of someone else